Andre601/mkdocs-materialx/docs/setup/adding-a-git-repository.md

 # Adding a git repository

-If your documentation is related to source code, Material for MkDocs provides the ability to display information to the project's repository as part of the static site, including stars and forks.
+If your documentation is related to source code, MaterialX for MkDocs provides the ability to display information to the project's repository as part of the static site, including stars and forks.
 Furthermore, the [date of last update and creation], as well as [contributors] can be shown.